 completionsdir if you don’t have one already:mkdir -p ~/.config/zsh/completionsDownload the completion file into that dir:

-wget -O ~/.config/zsh/completions/_multipass https://raw.githubusercontent.com/johnnymatthews/multipass-zsh-autocomplete/refs/heads/yolo/_multipassIf you’ve not got Wget installed (and don’t wanna install it), use Curl like a pleb:
+wget -O ~/.config/zsh/completions/_multipass https://johnnymatthews.dev/blog/2025-05-22-multipass-zsh-completion/multipass-zsh-completion/_multipassIf that link isn’t working, or you’ve not got Wget installed, use the GitHub mirror and Curl like a pleb:

 curl -o ~/.config/zsh/completions/_multipass https://raw.githubusercontent.com/johnnymatthews/multipass-zsh-autocomplete/refs/heads/yolo/_multipassAdd these lines to your

 ~/.zshrc:fpath=(~/.config/zsh/completions $fpath) autoload -Uz compinit && compinitI don’t think it matters where you put these lines, but it might.
-So, like, ask your local LLM or whatever.
+I dunno.
+Find someone who knows stuff.

 Reload ZSH: